 Because your photos get so much attention, they need to be as good as you can possibly make them.

-Generally speaking, there are only two main kinds of product photos:
+Generally speaking, there are two types of product photos:

-This kind of photo just shows the product itself against a pure white background (or a background of another color).
-For example:
+- Pure product photos.
+These photos show the product itself against a pure white background (or a background of another color).

+- Contextual/lifestyle images.
 These photos show your product being used in its intended environment.
-Basically, they show the product in use.
-For example:

 Here are some tips for creating your product image carousel: